ryanthtra/prototypes/js-for-loops/README.md

 #### Build an array and loop through it

-1. Create an array the contains at least five values of your choosing
+1. Create an array that contains at least five values of your choosing
 2. Build a `for` loop that will use `console.log` to log out each value in your array to the console
 	- *Hint* - `for(var i=0; i < myArray.length; i++){...}`
 	- *Hint* - Place the `console.log()` between the `{}` of your `for` loop